hashicorp/terraform/website/docs/commands/environment-variables.html.md

 export TF_IGNORE=trace
 ```

-For more detals on `.terraformignore`, please see [Excluding Files from Upload with .terraformignore](/docs/backends/types/remote.html#excluding-files-from-upload-with-terraformignore).
+For more details on `.terraformignore`, please see [Excluding Files from Upload with .terraformignore](/docs/backends/types/remote.html#excluding-files-from-upload-with-terraformignore).